The Dark Side Of Martin Luther King, Jr.

-Contrary to reasoning, or consistent with it, Martin Luther King, Jr. was initially a Republican, registering in the GOP in 1956 as all great blacks of the South – Jackie Robinson, Jessie Owens, Lionel Hampton, Edward Brooke, Frederick Douglass, Thomas Sowell, Harriet Tubman & Pearl Bailey.
+Contrary to reasoning, or consistent with it, Martin Luther King, Jr. was initially a Republican, registering with the GOP in 1956 as have all great blacks of the South – Jackie Robinson, Jessie Owens, Lionel Hampton, Edward Brooke, Frederick Douglass, Thomas Sowell, Harriet Tubman & Pearl Bailey.
 MLK, Jr. changed to the Democratic Party when the Republicans nominated Barry Goldwater, who opposed the Civil Rights Act of 1964.

 Serious criticism about King centers around three areas; plagiarism in his academic career and speeches, adultery & treatment of women, and Communist affiliations.

 Plagiarism in Speeches – King’s efforts in civil rights activism led him to the 1963 “March on Washington”, where he delivered his “I Have A Dream” speech.
 There, he expanded American values to include his vision of a color-blind society and established his reputation as a great orator – but should he have this reputation?